soumyadeep2007/constantine/README.md

 # constantine
-An implementation of the Byzantine Chain replication protocol
+An implementation of the Byzantine Chain Replication protocol